-- Only one file on the disk should have the input file label.
-If the SORT command is used and more than one file have the given input file label, the file that has the latest date is sorted. - The sorted file cannot be written back over the input file.
+- Only one file can be used as input to the sort program.
+Therefore, if more than one input file must be supplied to the sort program, the SORT command cannot be used. - Only one file on the disk should have the input file label.
+If the SORT command is used and more than one file has the given input file label, the file that has the latest date is sorted. - The sorted file cannot be written back over the input file. - The input file cannot be an offline multivolume file or a job file.